Friday, December 18, 2009

 It’s a list of which retailers won’t let their ads contain the word “Christmas”, the implication being that real Christians should spend their money elsewhere.
 Lost on the AFA folks is the fact that the stores in the "good" list have their ads full of Santa, elves, etc. There's not a baby Savior to be seen anywhere.
 Ah, the irony.

 (One well-known Christian leader allegedly said that Christians who celebrate Christmas are being “persecuted”.
 If we could ask 2nd-century Christians who were torn apart by lions what they think of that statement, I wonder what they’d say.)

 Christmas #2 people can be just as silly.
 Some retailers, thinking they are walking on PC eggshells, have renamed Christmas trees to “holiday trees”, a ludicrous over-reaction.
 Has anyone ever walked out of a store and refused to do business with them because they still call it a “Christmas” tree?
 I doubt it.
 Renaming a very traditional item to appease non-existent protesters qualifies as going overboard.

 To be fair, most people, while preferring one Christmas or another, are reasonable.
 They realize that the two Christmases need not divide us as bitterly as the divisions like that between Republicans and Democrats, dog and cat lovers, the Ginger/Mary Ann debate, or the one where the sparks really fly: PC vs. Mac.

 This is the state of Christmas in 2009.
 It's very different from 30 years ago as I was growing up.
 What does the future hold?
 What will Christmas in America look like 30 years from now?
 Will the two Christmases grow further apart, creating a huge chasm?
 Will the two Christmases converge?
-One thing’s for sure: if we have stopped allowing ourselves to be divided over Christmas, we will find something else.
+One thing’s for sure: if we ever stop allowing ourselves to be divided over Christmas, we'll find something else.
 We Americans always do.